pistillphil/flylatex/README.md

 ----------------

 This [fork](https://github.com/pistillphil/flylatex) aims to change a few aspects of the [original](https://github.com/alabid/flylatex) application:
-* The editor's real time capability will be removed.
+* The editor's real time capability was removed.
-* A version control system based on git will be implemented.
+* A version control system based on git has been implemented.
-* Users will be able to check a file's history/restore documents.
+* Users are able to check a file's history/restore documents.

-Information about the setup will be updated once this project is finished.

 Fork Status
 --------------
-This Application is currently **NOT** finished/working
+This Application is currently experimental.
+It should work as expected most of the time, but errors may occur.

+**Use at your own risk.**

 About FlyLatex
 ---------------